 The natural lenses in your eye are designed to capture and focus light onto the retina.
 Once light is transmitted to the retina, it is sent to the brain.
 However, when cataracts start to form in your eyes, the clear lenses can become blurry with a brownish tint, blocking light from entering your eye.

-An intraocular lens implant from Specialty Eye Institute is an artificial replacement that’s carefully inserted during cataract surgery.
+An intraocular lens implant from the staff at Specialty Eye Institute is an artificial replacement that’s carefully inserted during cataract surgery.
+We offer cataract treatments in areas such as Adrian, Chelsea, Toledo, Kalamazoo, and Ann Arbor.
 Different types of intraocular lenses can restore your vision according to your unique needs.
-Give our staff of eye doctors a call by phone at (877) 852-8463 to find a cataract treatment option that meets your needs.
+Give our staff of eye doctors a call by phone at (877) 852-8463 to find a cataract treatment or surgery option that meets your needs.

 Schedule An Appointment With Our Staff